-It’s an emotional plea, meant to appeal to sympathies and shame those that have partaken in the actions laid out.
-It is placing trust in the relationship that members of the royal family have with the public by virtue of having been famous since birth.
-Part of the power and appeal of the royal family is that the public grows with them; at some point, every generation watches the next grow up.
-To some, Prince Harry is a peer public figure (indeed, he’s older than me), while to other he’s Diana’s son, and a young man they have “known” since birth.
+It’s an emotional plea, meant to appeal to sympathies and shame those who have partaken in the actions laid out.
+It is placing trust in the relationship that members of the Royal Family have with the public by virtue of having been famous since birth.
+Part of the power and appeal of the RF is that the public grows with them; at some point, every generation watches the next grow up.
+To some, Prince Harry is a peer public figure (indeed, he’s older than me), while to others he’s Diana’s son, and a young man they have “known” since birth.
 That tie is powerful – and it’s one that the Palace used here as leverage.

 Prince William never “confirmed” his relationship with Kate Middleton – though, granted, at some point he didn’t have to.
 After a nearly decade-long relationship, many people had never heard Kate’s voice until the couple sat down for an engagement interview in November 2010.
 She and her family have been hounded by the media since she graduated from University in 2005.
-She has been labelled lazy, a social-climber, boring and too “middle class” to marry William – and through all of it, nary a peep from Kate or William to the public (I am not counting legal complaints because, while reported, they weren’t a direct communication with the public.)
-And let’s never forget the snobbish reporting from British outlets, citing sources “close” to the Prince, that Kate had been mocked for her family’s social standing or her mother’s former employment as an airline hostess during their breakup in 2007.
+She has been labelled lazy, a social-climber, boring and too “middle class” to marry William – and through all of it, nary a peep from Kate or William to the public (I am not counting legal complaints because, while reported, they aren’t direct communication with the public.)
+And let’s never forget the snobbish reporting from British outlets – citing sources “close” to the Prince – that Kate was mocked for her family’s social standing or her mother’s former employment as an airline hostess during their breakup in 2007.

 Their response was their actions, or lack thereof.
 And that was the norm.

-Compare this to Princess Margaret’s dutiful statement when she gave up Peter Townsend to remain an active member of the royal family in 1955.
+Compare this to Princess Margaret’s dutiful statement when she gave up Peter Townsend to remain an active member of the RF in 1955.
 Or when Edward VIII referenced the woman he “loved” during his abdication speech in 1936.
 Shocking for their times.
 Compare this to the Queen, who has never given an interview.
-The counterpoint is literally anything done by the Wales’s or the York’s in the 1990s.
-There’s a reason that, hitherto, reticence has won out and been accepted standard procedure.
+The counterpoint is literally anything done by the Waleses or the Yorks in the 1990s.
+There’s a reason for that, hitherto, reticence has won out and been accepted standard procedure.
 That’s not to say it’s the right call for today’s younger generation, but that context and precedent is important to fully understanding the magnitude of this statement.